abhisharmab/abhisharmab.github.io/essays/_posts/2020-01-05-career-advice.md

 title: "Career Advice Resources"
 category: essay
 date: 2020-01-05
-abstract: How to strategically think about e
+abstract: How to systematically think about your career
 ---

 Possibly with the New Year, 02020, a lot of you are strategically thinking about your career.
 I always reflect on mine a fair bit.
 I happened to chat with a friend today who was in the same mindset.
 It occurred to me that some of the thinking, reading, & advise I was soaking in myself might be useful to other people or at-least some might resonate with those ideas.
 So I decided to write it down.